UWE Global Water Security Project

 SwazilandRMI Outgrower Development

 You can view more information about the opportunities associated with each organisation within InfoHub.

-Previous participants of the programme have returned as transformed individuals with a deeper understanding of development challenges and a commitment to making a positive contribution to society through the application of their knowledge.
+Previous participants have returned with a deeper understanding of development challenges.
+They're also keen to make a positive contribution to society with their knowledge.
 You can read testimonials from some of them below.